John W. Dickenson: Mark V

 1969 April – Bill Moyes at NSW, Australia sets ridge soaring record at 32 minutes.
 Australia.

 Legacy

 Dickenson's hang glider format was further developed by other builders and directly helped to build the popularity of hang gliding around the world in the 1970s and 1980s.

 It is certain that many people from many countries, made contributions to the development of the flexible wing hang glider to the extent that any global mechanical claim for invention would be untenable.
-In the aviation context of 'first flights' and recreational vs. commercial developments, new and old inventions often complement in synergy; it is in this evolutionary and social context that the crucial developments put together John Dickenson, were the ones that were most successful and influential on the evolution of hang gliders.
+In the aviation context of 'first flights' and recreational vs. commercial developments, new and old inventions often complement in synergy; it is in this evolutionary and social context that the crucial developments put together by John Dickenson, were the ones that were most successful and influential on the evolution of hang gliders.
 John Dickenson was a ski-kite pilot; he never foot-launched a hang glider.

 Awards

 Most recognitions and awards have been given to Dickenson decades after his invention: